Supreme Court blocks Mexico’s $10B lawsuit alleging US gunmakers have fueled cartel violence

 Mexico had asked the justices to let the case play out, saying it was still in its early stages.

+Asked about the case during her daily news briefing, Mexican President Claudia Sheinbaum pointed to another suit the country filed in 2022 against five gun shops and distributors in Arizona.
+“There are two trials,” she said.
+“We’re going to see what the result is, and we’ll let you know.”

-The case began in 2021, when the Mexican government filed a blockbuster suit against some of the biggest gun companies, including Smith & Wesson, Beretta, Colt and Glock.
+The case the Supreme Court tossed Thursday began in 2021, when the Mexican government filed a blockbuster suit against some of the biggest gun companies, including Smith & Wesson, Beretta, Colt and Glock.

 Mexico has strict gun laws and has just one store where people can legally buy firearms.
 But thousands of guns are smuggled in by the country's powerful drug cartels every year.